 Let’s state straight away, the life of a cruise ship photographer is not an easy one.
 The vast majority of photography these days is done on big ships with rigid itineraries.
 You maybe working 10-14 hours a day 7 days a week.

 A typical day may start at 7.00am photographing passengers leaving the ship in port.
-You may then spend a few hours in the photoshop actually selling the prints.
+You may then spend a few hours in the shop actually selling the prints.

 If you stick at the job you will rise through the ranks.
 Some photographers will make it in order to manage the photographic concession, others might leave after one contract finding the job is not for them.

-Through my time on the ships, I was very lucky to avoid bigger ships and spent most of my time working and managing on the smaller ships.
-The advantages of this were much more creative
+Through my time on the ships, I was very lucky to avoid bigger ships.
+I spent most of my time working and managing on the smaller ships.
+The advantages of this were much more creative.

 Sadly these days the economics of small cruise ships do not add up and the trend is towards the mega ships.

 Cruise ship photography can be great, proving ground for an aspiring photographer.
-You can learn a good number of skills that will serve you well in your future photographic career, the sort of skills you will not learn in college.
+You can learn new skills that will serve you well in your future photographic career, the sort of skills you will not learn in college.

 - Set up a photographic studio with basic lighting,